ShubhamSharma2311/ShubhamSharma2311/README.md

 # Shubham Sharma

 Full-Stack Developer specializing in backend architecture and scalable web applications.
-Final year Electronics and Communication Engineering student at IIIT Ranchi with a strong foundation in computer science fundamentals and practical software development experience.
+Final year Electronics and Communication Engineering student at IIIT Ranchi with a strong foundation in software development and system design.

 ## Technical Expertise